Gardening for Earth Day

 Indoor vs. Outdoor

-Why is it that we start some of our plants inside versus planting them outside first?
-Vegetables, herbs and flowers need 2 things: Consistent moisture and steady warm temperatures.
-Starting your plants indoors allows you to manipulate the environment the seedlings grow in.
-Such as the temperature, soil moisture levels, as well as the texture of the soil and nutrient given to the soil.
-Some plants can be directly sown into the ground, but there is little to no control over its environment. i.e weather conditions, insects and animals.
-Many factors come into play when deciding where to plant first so be sure to learn about the plants or vegetables you are wanting to grow.
+Why do we start some of our plants inside versus planting them outside?
+Vegetables, herbs, and flowers need 2 things: Consistent moisture and steady warm temperatures.
+Starting your plants indoors allows you to manipulate the environment the seedlings grow in, such as the temperature, soil moisture levels, as well as the texture of the soil, and nutrients given to the soil.

 What is the "Last Frost"?